aaslinur/personal-website/content/authors/admin/_index.md

 title: Aasli Abdi Nur
 role: Ph.D.
 Candidate | Sociology and Demographic Methods
 avatar_filename: avatar.png
-bio: Aasli Abdi Nur, MPH, a social demographer with experience in research and evaluation.
-She is currently a Ph.D.
-Candidate in the [Department of Sociology](https://soc.washington.edu/) at the University of Washington, where she also serves as a Demography and Data Science Fellow with the [Center for Studies in Demography and Ecology](https://csde.washington.edu/) at UW.
+bio: Aasli Abdi Nur, MPH, is currently a Ph.D.
+Candidate in the [Department of Sociology](https://soc.washington.edu/) at the University of Washington and trainee with the [Center for Studies in Demography and Ecology](https://csde.washington.edu/) at UW.
 interests:
   - Gender
   - Fertility